khanhicetea/lazada-php-sdk/README.md

 Why ?

 - Lazada official SDK is bad code (no tests, raw CURL implementations, no packagist package)
+- Has 2 errors :
-- Has 1 error (LazopClient line 114, "no varriable named reponse")
+    + LazopClient line 114, "no varriable named reponse"
+    + addApiParam in LazopRequest (use json_decode instead of json_encode)
 - Remove default error handler so developer can assigned new error handler he want

 ```php